jacklule/DataViz-Syllabus/GitHubSetUp.md

 <a id="To-edit-an-html-page-in-TextEdit"></a>
 ##To edit an html page in TextEdit
-TextEdit will open the page as an html file, not in text edit.
+TextEdit will open a previously created html page as an html file, not in text edit.
 To edit an html page in TextEdit:
 - Under TextEdit, find Preferences
 - Go to the “Open and Save” tab, check the box, “Display HTML files as HTML code instead of formatted text”
 - Under "New Document," make TextEdit default to "plain text" (instead of "rich text")